chengkks1987n/emacs/readme.txt

 require:
 	eamcs 24 or later
-	install wget.
+	install wget.(needed by jdee)

 some plugins:
  - java develep
-   jdee-2.4.1 : this is download from web, requre wget to be installed. javadoc-help.el - this is download from web, lookup APIs for java.
+   jdee-2.4.1 : this is download from web. javadoc-help.el - this is download from web, lookup APIs for java.